-For most people, their guest bedroom is an afterthought.
+For most people, their guest bedroom essentials are an afterthought.
 It’s a space that only gets used occasionally, or does double duty as a home gym or office.
 As long as there’s a bed somewhere with a clean set of sheets on top, people assume the guest bedroom is ready for anyone to stay overnight.
-Whether guests actually sleep well though, is a tossup.
+Whether guests actually sleep well though, is a toss-up.

 It makes perfect sense that you invest more in making your own bedroom a sleep sanctuary than you do your guest bedroom.
 But that doesn’t mean you can neglect the space where your guests stay the night.
 You don’t just want to offer them accommodations – you want them to feel comfortable and well-rested.
 With the holidays right around the corner and guests likely on the way, now is the best time to stock up on these guest bedroom essentials:

 - Extras of Everything – No one likes to have to ask for something simple they need.
 When you know guests are on the way, put extra towels, blankets, and pillows in the room they’re sleeping in.
 Everyone has different preferences, and it’s easier for all if you offer up more than anyone could possibly need.
 You don’t necessarily need to offer ultra-premium products, but resist the urge to use threadbare linens in your guest bedroom.
 If you wouldn’t use them, don’t force them on your guests.

 - A Trash Can – When you’re traveling, your pockets have a way of filling up with receipts and other refuse.
 Put a small wastebasket in the guest bedroom so that people have a way to discard their unwanted clutter.